 Researchers may also want to consider consulting with a professional genealogist who specializes in adoption research.

 Researching African American ancestors follows essentially the same path as any genealogical research problem.
 Genealogists must exhaust several resources including family bibles, newspaper clippings, birth, death, and marriage certificates, obituaries, diaries, letters and other family papers.
 County, state, and federal records—such as the census, birth, death, and marriage records, wills, tax records, and land deeds—should also be used.
 SHSMO has African American manuscript collections that can be of use to genealogists.
 The Missouri Slavery Documents Digital Collection contains bills of sale, wills and probates, and other documents pertaining to enslaved Africans in Missouri.
-Some post-Civil War genealogy-related African American manuscript collections have been digitized and are available in the African American Experience in Missouri Digital Collection.
+Some post-Civil War genealogy-related African American manuscript collections are available in the African American Experience in Missouri Digital Collection.

 1790–1940 Federal Population Censuses

 The census has been taken every ten years since 1790, but due to right-of-privacy laws, the 1950 Federal Population Census is the most recent one available to the public.
 The census schedules help determine relationships within a family and the ages and occupations of individual family members, as well as other valuable information.
 Due to the wealth of information found in the census, it is often the first resource genealogists consult after exhausting home resources.

 Genealogists who are descendants of enslaved ancestors may find their research is more challenging prior to 1870.
-Since slaves were considered the property of slaveholders, genealogists have to first identify the slaveholder.
+Since enslaved individuals were considered the property of enslavers, genealogists have to first identify the enslaver.
 In the 1800 to 1860 censuses, enslaved individuals were enumerated by age and sex under the enslaver’s name.
 Materials such as plantation records, wills, and inventories of estates provide means for discovering family documents -- many of these can be found online in the Missouri Slavery Documents Digital Collection.
 The 1870 census was the first to record African Americans by name following passage of the 13th Amendment to the U.S. Constitution in 1865.